swatbotics/ursim/README.md

     python --version

 at your command prompt.
 It should report back at least version 3.7.

-If it does not, try running `python3 --version` or `python3.7 --version` instead.
+If you don't see 3.7 or above, try running `python3 --version` or `python3.7 --version` instead.
 If either of the latter two commands yields a working Python interpreter of the correct version, replace `python` in the second command below with either `python3` or `python3.7` as appropriate.

 Now clone this repository, then go into a terminal and enter the